jaimejim/aiocoap-pubsub-broker/README.md

 - Discovery
   - [x] GET /.well-known/core to discover collection
+    - [ ] multicast
     - [ ] Use core.ps rt
     - [ ] Topic discovery
+    - [x] Update to current list of Topic Properties on draft
     - [x] GET topic to discover topic configuration
     - [x] GET /ps to retrieve all topics
     - [ ] Use core.ps.conf rt